Understanding System Performance

 Will my solar panels still operate during a power outage?

 Even if you have solar panels, your home will lose power if there is a power outage in your area.
 For safety, solar equipment is required by law to shut down during a power outage.
-To maintain power and continue generating energy during an outage, consider purchasing Powerwall to pair with your solar system.
+Your solar system is paired with Powerwall to maintain power and continue generating energy during an outage.

 What should I do about snow or ice on my solar panels?